kphopthorn/Real-Time-Quiz02/README.md

 ```

 # Note:
 While running answer qeury.
-You can run second cell in ipynb file again for stream data into ksqlDB
+You can run second cell (insert data) in ipynb file again for stream data into ksqlDB